BounebRayan/BounebRayan/README.md

 ## Hi there, I'm Rayan! 👋

-I'm an engineering student with a deep passion for **data**, **DevOps**, and **blockchain technologies**.
+I’m a final-year engineering student with a strong passion for **web development**, **data**, and **blockchain technologies**.

-I'm currently researching **database energy consumption** and exploring **sustainable query optimization** methods as part of my final-year internship.

-Beyond that, I enjoy diving into data exploration projects within the **Web3 ecosystem**.
-I'm actively contributing to the [WalletLabels](https://www.walletlabels.xyz) initiative, where we focus on labeling and analyzing blockchain wallet addresses.
+Currently, I’m a Web3 developer at **Code & Ledger**, where I work on developing dApps for our clients.
+I particularly enjoy exploring data within the **Web3 ecosystem**, and I am actively contribute to WalletLabels, a project focused on labeling and analyzing blockchain wallet addresses.

-Open to new adventures and always ready for the next challenge!
+As part of my end-of-studies internship, I’m researching **database energy consumption** and investigating sustainable **query optimization** methods.